More than two-thirds of SMEs believe that banks are failing them, according to a poll conducted by SmallBusiness.co.uk

 This month, entrepreneur Louise Wreathall is awarded the 'Best Mumpreneur' accolade and corporate financier Ewan Lloyd Baker is spearheading a series of deals on behalf of one of his companies.

-A Series A round worth $7.5 million has been closed by Adbrain as the business looks to ramp up expansion in the US and Europe.
+A £4.5 million venture capital funding round has been closed by SecretSales.com, as the business looks to ramp up customer acquisition.